thehackerwithin/physor2012/1-Shell/Readme.md

 Now enter the following command:

-    cd /home/thw/physor2012/1-Shell
+    cd /home/thw/physor2012

-This jumps to `1-Shell`.
+This jumps to `physor2012`.
 Now go back to the home directory.
 We saw earlier that the command:

+    cd
-    cd physor2012/1-Shell
+    cd physor2012

 had the same effect - it took us to the `1-Shell` directory.
-But, instead of specifying the full path (`/home/thw/physor2012/1-Shell`), we specified a *relative path*.
+But, instead of specifying the full path (`/home/thw/physor2012/`), we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.
 You can usually use either a full path or a relative path